The Bankrate promise

 - Large purchases: You can use a personal loan to buy a recreational vehicle such as a boat, an RV or a private jet — or to improve your quality of life.
 You can also use a personal loan to spread out the costs of purchases that would take a significant chunk out of your budget, such as dental bills, new appliances and veterinary expenses.

 - Major life milestones: If you’re planning a big move for a new job or helping a grown child pay for a wedding, you may need extra cash.

 - Vehicle financing: Personal loans can also be used instead of an auto loan to purchase a new or used car, truck or van if you’d prefer not to use the vehicle as collateral.

 - Vacation expenses: A regular vacation probably doesn’t warrant using a personal loan to cover the costs.
 But a personal loan could be worthwhile if you’re looking to cover costs for a vacation celebrating a major milestone, including a honeymoon or anniversary.

 Does the reason for taking out a personal loan matter?

 Your reason for getting a personal loan can impact the type of loan you take out, as well as the loan amount and interest rate you get.

 Some lenders have a specific type of borrower they will lend to.
-For instance, Payoff is a lender that serves only borrowers with credit card debt.
+For instance, Happy Money is a lender that serves only borrowers with credit card debt.
 If you’re looking for a debt consolidation personal loan, that might be a lender to consider.
 But if you’re looking for a home improvement loan, you’ll need to look elsewhere.
 Furthermore, some lenders offer different terms for certain purposes.

 To make sure you’re getting the best deal, compare interest rates, terms and fees from lenders that are offering personal loans that match your needs.
 Review credit requirements, such as your credit score, history and income qualifications.